Causes of ventricular fibrillation include:

-CPR, which begins with giving chest compressions, is a temporary procedure that can help maintain some blood flow to the brain, heart, and other vital organs until trained medical personnel are available to provide more advanced treatment.
+CPR begins with giving chest compressions.
+CPR is a temporary way to help get some blood flow to the brain, heart, and other vital organs.
+This is done until trained medical help can give more advanced treatment.

-Defibrillation should be done as soon as equipment is available.
+Defibrillation should be done as soon as equipment is ready.

-If the heart’s rhythm is stabilized by defibrillation, anti-arrhythmic drugs can be given to maintain the heart’s rhythm.
+If the heart’s rhythm is steadied by defibrillation, drugs can be given to keep the heart’s rhythm.

 Implantable Cardioverter Defibrillator

-To help reduce your chances of ventricular fibrillation:
+To help reduce the risk of ventricular fibrillation:

 - Exercise regularly.

-- If you are overweight, talk to your doctor about how to lose weight safely.
+- If overweight, talk to the doctor about how to lose weight safely.

-- Avoid or limit your intake of caffeine, alcohol, and other substances that may contribute to arrhythmias or heart disease.
+- Avoid or limit caffeine, alcohol, and other substances that may contribute to uneven heartbeats and heart disease.

-If a person is at high risk of ventricular fibrillation, an implantable cardioverter defibrillator (ICD) can be surgically placed in the chest to help stop ventricular fibrillation.
-In addition, anti-arrhythmic drugs may be given to try to prevent a future episode.
+Those at high risk for this condition may be able to get an ICD.
+It will be surgically placed in the chest to stop ventricular fibrillation.
+Special drugs may also be given.
+The drugs try to prevent a future episode.